scrabbletank/farhome-rules/rulesdoc.md

 #### Barrage
 *Cantrip*

-- **Casting Time:** 7 AP
+- **Casting Time:** 8 AP
 - **Range:** touch
 - **Duration:** instant
 - **Damage Type:** bludgeoning

 Conjure a barrage of stones in an arc 3 tiles wide and 3 tiles long.
 Each creature makes a defense roll against your spellcasting roll.
-Roll 5 wound dice.
-Starting from the closest creature, they take up to 2 wounds in damage from your damage roll.
+Roll 4 wound dice.
+Starting from the closest creature ignoring creatures that succeeded their defense roll.
+The creature takes up to 2 wounds in damage from your damage roll.
 If there are any wounds remaining repeat with the next closest creature until all wounds have been dealt or no more creatures are in the barrage.

 Add a 2 wound dice and increase the length of the arc by 1 for every level cast above cantrip.